Russian Civil War: Northern Russia (1919)

-The British occupied Murmansk and, alongside the Americans, seized Arkhangelsk.
+The British occupied Murmansk and seized Arkhangelsk alongside United States forces.
 With the retreat of Kolchak in Siberia, they pulled their troops out of the cities before the winter trapped them in the port.
 The remaining White forces under Yevgeny Miller evacuated the region in February 1920.

 Siberia (1919)

 At the beginning of March 1919, the general offensive of the Whites on the eastern front began.
 Ufa was retaken on 13 March; by mid-April, the White Army stopped at the Glazov–Chistopol–Bugulma–Buguruslan–Sharlyk line.
 Reds started their counteroffensive against Kolchak's forces at the end of April.
 The Red 5th Army, led by the capable commander Tukhachevsky, captured Elabuga on 26 May, Sarapul on 2 June and Izevsk on the 7th and continued to push forward.
 Both sides had victories and losses, but by the middle of summer the Red Army was larger than the White Army and had managed to recapture territory previously lost.

 Following the abortive offensive at Chelyabinsk, the White armies withdrew beyond the Tobol.
 In September 1919 a White offensive was launched against the Tobol Front, the last attempt to change the course of events.
 However, on 14 October the Reds counterattacked, and thus began the uninterrupted retreat of the Whites to the east.
 On 14 November 1919 the Red Army captured Omsk.
 Adm.
 Kolchak lost control of his government shortly after the defeat; White Army forces in Siberia had essentially ceased to exist by December.
 Retreat of the eastern front by White armies lasted three months, until mid-February 1920, when the survivors, after crossing Lake Baikal, reached the Chita area and joined Ataman Semenov's forces.